Sunday, December 4, 2011

 Where did the term The Rolex President come from?

-It turns out that was a false myth and for the first time, in 1986 we have direct evidence of Rolex specifically referring to a watch model named:
+It turns out that was a false myth and for the first time, as early as 1984 we have direct evidence of Rolex specifically referring to a watch model named:

 "The Rolex President Day-Date Chronometer.
 Available in 18kt. gold, with matching bracelet."